almestre/hosynet/README.md

 ## cast_to_matrix

 ### Description
-R function to build a matrix of pairwise associations of two "character" variables stored in a dataframe.
+R function to build a matrix of pairwise associations of two "character" variables stored in a data frame.
 Examples of applications:
 1. Building a site x species matrix (presence/absences)
 2. Building a co-occurrence matrix for two groups of species such as symbionts and hosts (number of co-occurrences per pairwise association)

 ### Parameters
-dataframe: dataframe that stores the variables to be casted
+dataframe: data frame that stores the variables to be cast
 variable1: variable that will conform the rows of the output matrix
 variable2: variable that will conform the columns of the output matrix
 pa: if pa = TRUE, the output matrix is a presences/absences matrix (0 and 1 data).
 If pa=FALSE (default option), it informs about the number of co-occurrences (0 and positive integers).